 Knowing how to turn savings into retirement income that lasts and keeps pace with inflation requires a skill set not all who call themselves advisors possess.
 It’s not simply about where to invest, it’s also about how to ‘locate’ your money.
 In December 2022, congress passed a second version of The SECURE Act, dubbed SECURE Act 2.0, and it made some changes both to retirement savings and retirement income taxation.
 While there are over 100 provisions – yes, it can be rather confusing – there are FOUR key areas that most people need to be aware of.

 Do you remember 1966?
 There was no recession or depression.
 No dot-com bust.
 No credit melt-down; yet, it turned out for many to be a terrible year to retire.
-No one can predict the future, but one way to keep your retirement plan from going spinning out of control might be to install some “Guardrails” in your retirement income planning for those years when you’re drawing down assets.
+Why?
+You might like this short video to learn why “Guardrails” are important in your retirement income planning – particularly for those years when you’re drawing down assets.
 You can view my video here

 The Lifetime Retirement Income Need is larger than most believe.